icza/sc2gears/README.md

 	<tr><td colspan=3><a href="https://github.com/icza/sc2gears/blob/master/create-release.cmd">/create-release.cmd</a></td><td>Windows script to create a release.</td>
 	<tr><td colspan=3><a href="https://github.com/icza/sc2gears/blob/master/directory-info.html">/directory-info.html</a></td><td>This document.</td>
 	<tr><td colspan=3><a href="https://github.com/icza/sc2gears/blob/master/Sc2gears.launch">/Sc2gears.launch</a></td><td>Eclipse launch configuration to run Sc2gears.</td>
+	<tr><td colspan=3><a href="https://github.com/icza/sc2gears/blob/master/zprj-Sc2gears-parsing-engine">/zprj-Sc2gears-parsing-engine</a></td><td>This is an embedded Eclipse project (originally it was a separate project).
+It is a stripped / altered version of the Sc2gears replay parsing engine, tailored for running in web apps.
+This is the parsing engine used in the Parsing Service of the Sc2gears Database.
+This project produces the sc2gears-parsing-engine.jar lib to be placed under /war/WEB-INF/lib.</td>
 </table>

 ## Project Status